ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 Change Controller:
 : For IETF stream RFCs, use "IETF".
 For others, give the name of the responsible party.
-Other details (e.g., postal address, e-mail address, home page URI) may also be included.
+Other details (e.g., postal address, e-mail address, or home page URI) may also be included.

 Specification Document(s):
 : Reference to the document or documents that specify the Authority Identifier to be registered,